Black Cumin Oil

 250 ml

 For more than 2,000 years now, black cumin has been in use in the Middle East as a spice and a natural remedy.
-It is also known as »Pharaoh’s gold«, and is neither related to caraway nor cumin.
+It is also known as “Pharaoh’s gold”.
+However, black cumin is not related to either caraway nor cumin, the seeds also differ considerably in shape and taste.

 Product of organic farming